csu-hci-projects/affective-computing-hci/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+Emotions are fundamental to human and how we interact, it is a powerful thing that affect how we behave and with the advancement in computing and AI.
+AS such, it is important to recognize those and see how far we come.
+How comfortable are people with chatbot?
+This research will attempt to answer the question by letting a participants interact with a chatbot and gather up their conclusions.

+## How to operate

+See specific files folder to see usage guide, I included readme for those two item.
 ## Authors
 Farhan Haziq

 ## Progress
-Currently, the bots is undergoing a training and I'm currently preparing questionnaire for the participants
+~~Currently, the bots is undergoing a training and I'm currently preparing questionnaire for the participants~~ Now, we are just conducting the experiment and writing the paper.

 ## License